By Marilyn Adamson

 I wasn't trying to be difficult.
 But I certainly did not "just know."
 And I was hoping someone did!

 After many months of this, I thought, "Here are the people who say they believe in God, but no one knows why!"
-It was like learning the truth about Santa Claus.
-It seemed obvious that God was completely fabricated.
+It became obvious that God was completely fabricated.
 Maybe some people needed to believe in God but clearly there was no proof.
 No objective evidence.
 I came to the most stark conclusion...God did not actually exist.

 I held this belief for years, not expecting it to ever change.
 But then I met someone who caused me to become interested in the possibility of God.
 She was caring, kind, and very intelligent.
 It bothered me that someone that intelligent could believe in God.

 She talked about God like he was her closest friend.
 She was convinced he deeply loved her.
 I knew her life well.
 Any concern she would take to God, trusting him to work it out or care for her in some way.
 She would tell me, quite candidly, that she was merely praying that God would act upon her concerns.
 For over a year, I regularly saw what seemed to be answers to her prayers.
 I watched her life through a myriad of circumstances, and her faith in God was unwavering.

 So, I wanted to believe in God on one hand, because I admired her life and her love for others.
 But I couldn't believe in something against my intellect, against my better judgment.
 God did not exist.
 A nice idea, but that was all.
 Wanting something to be true, doesn't make it true.